-Would you rather receive 2.93 or 4.49 multiple of your profits when you sell?
+Would you rather receive 2.93 or 4.49 times pre-tax profits when you sell?

 The average sales offer received among all of the businesses surveyed was 3.7 times pre-tax profit.
-However, these businesses were then further analysed between those businesses where the owners were responsible for all the sales effort in their companies, and those that were remote from the sales process.
+However, there were some startling differences:

 Clearly this demonstrates that in order to be more attractive to potential purchasers, the business needs to operate day-to-day independent of the owner as much as possible.
-An easy thing to say you may think.
-But if you’re not in that position at the moment, we can help with ideas and strategies that may allow you to move towards that position over the coming months and years.
+An easy thing to say you may think!
+But if you’re not in this position at the moment, we here to support you.

 Building a process dependent business means embracing change and continuous improvement.
 Our team are here to inspire you with ideas and strategies for improving systems and empowering your team over the coming months and years to maximise the value of your business.